componentjs/component/Readme.md

   built in to the package name, for example ["visionmedia/page.js"](https://github.com/visionmedia/page.js) rather than the unclear "page".

+  Another benefit of this is that there are zero name collisions, for example you may use "component/tip" for a dependency of "foo", and "someuser/tip" as a dependency of "bar", providing `require('tip')` in each.
+This prevents obscure or irrelevant naming such as "progress", "progress2", "progress-bar", "progress-component" found in npm.

 ## Creating a component

   The `component-create(1)` command can create a component